Sardinian conjugation: Verbs in -ire: finire

 Verbs under this group are verbs whose the infinitive ends in -ire, or -iri in southern dialects.
 This group is derived from the Latin fourth conjugation infinitive, -īre.
 Unlike French (all pure -ir verbs are now irregular), Catalan, Romanian, or Italian; Sardinian does not make distinctions between verbs in pure -ire and inchoative -ire (whose some forms infixed with Latin once-inchoative infix -ēscō).

 Irregular verbs

 Only the important ones are listed here, excluding regular alterations of infinitive stems ending in hard -ch/-gh (before front vowels), or -c/-g (before back vowels) to -c/-g before back vowels and -ch/-gh before front vowels, or accented stems as shown at § Verbs in -ere: tìmere.
 This section excludes the irregular verbs èssere and àere, these verbs are included at the section § Auxiliary verbs: èssere and àere instead.

 Tènnere "to have"

 This verb is the meaning of "to have" when not used as an auxiliary verb (as opposed to ai), in central-southern dialects.
 The second-person imperative plural form uses the corresponding present subjunctive form.
-Pònnere "to put" and its derivatives are conjugated similarly to tènnere, but its past participle was postu instead of *pontu.
+Pònnere "to put" and its derivatives are conjugated similarly to tènnere, but its past participle is postu instead of *pontu.